 The study was published in Nature Scientific Reports on November 29, 2019.

-“Chemotherapy essentially is whole-body treatment.
+“Chemotherapy essentially is a whole-body treatment.
 The treatment has to get through the blood-brain barrier, which means the whole-body dose you get must be much higher,” Steckl said.
-“This can be dangerous and have toxic side-effects.”
+“This can be dangerous and have toxic side effects.”

 Steckl is an Ohio Eminent Scholar and professor of electrical engineering in UC’s College of Engineering and Applied Science.

 Coaxial electrospinning combines two or more materials into a fine fiber composed of a core of one material surrounded by a sheath of another.
 This fabrication process allows researchers to take advantage of the unique properties of each material to deliver a potent dose of medicine immediately or over time.

 “By selecting the base materials of the fiber and the thickness of the sheath, we can control the rate at which these drugs are released,” Steckl said.